-Until recently, swordfish were always considered a species that only bites at night.
+Swordfish have always been considered nocturnal feeders and until recently have only been fished for at night.
+We have since then, developed methods of catching them during the day which involve dropping extremely deep to where they lay during the daylight hours.
 During the daytime, swordfish live way down on the ocean bottom, in over 1000 feet deep.
-At night, they rise to within a few hundred feet of the surface in search of food.
-A new method of fishing, called Daytime Swordfish Dropping is a method of fishing for swordfish during the daylight hours, and has been hugely successful since its inception.
+A new method of fishing for swordfish, called Daytime Swordfish Dropping is a method of fishing for swordfish during the daylight hours, and has been hugely successful since its inception.

-Daytime Swordfish Dropping is a technique that involves dropping rigged or live baits to the bottom using a 10 pound break-away lead.
+Daytime Swordfish Dropping is a technique that involves dropping rigged or live baits to the bottom using a very heavy weight.
 This heavy lead is necessary to take the baited rig all the way down the nearly 1,100 feet to the ocean bottom.
-When the bait touches down, a forceful yank of the line causes the 10 pound lead to break away, leaving only the bait down near the ocean bottom.
-A 2 pound lead is attached to the line near the bait, allowing us to drift with the baits set for approximately 20 minutes per drop.
+We typically use a 10 pound weight to counter the current and extreme depth.
+Even with this heavy weight pulling down on the bait, we still only get about 20 minutes of bottom time before its time to reel in and start a new drop.

-When you hook into a swordfish using the technique, get ready for the biggest fight of your whole life.
+If and when you do hook up into a swordfish, get ready for the biggest fight of your whole life.
 Not only is there already 1,000+ feet of line already out there, swordfish take massive runs and use their massive size to battle you to the bitter end.
 They call swordfish the ‘gladiator of the sea’ and if you’ve ever fought one on rod and reel, you know why.
 A fight from the bottom with a big swordfish can last over an hour and the fight is always intense.
 The captain and mate are there to aid in the fight by maneuvering the boat, guiding the fighting chair and to give moral and technical support.
 Fishing is a team sport and it takes everyone working together to land one of these monster game fish.

 Night Swordfishing Trip